Are you getting enough vitamins to maintain healthy teeth and gums? As a

+practicing dentist in Beverly Hills I know for certain that most people are not getting the correct amount of nutrients to promote a healthy mouth.
 Just like certain nutrients are good for heart health, some vitamins and minerals promote good oral health and hygiene.
-Here is a list of best vitamins and minerals for oral health, and the foods you can eat to get these vitamins naturally.
+Here is a list of best vitamins and minerals for optimal oral health, and the foods you can eat to get these vitamins naturally.

 Canker sores can be indicative of inadequate intake of B Vitamins, so could be inflammation in the tongue or gums.
 Add more foods rich in B Vitamins in your diet, like poultry, red meat (in moderation), spinach, almonds, legumes, and dairy products to keep these oral conditions at bay.